Krishna752006/MLOps/1/README.md

 8. **Collecting Data** -> Colecting newer data for re training and to avoid model decay.
 Cost of Collection and human intervation in labelling.
 9. **Building Models** -> Deciding the frequency of model retraining.
 Planning for changes in tech stack and services.
 10. **Live Evaluation and Monitoring** -> Setting Metrics to track system performance post deployment.
 Understanding corellation between model metrics and business metrics.

+Also need to check if AI/ML is the right solution for the problem as it may cost a lot for its implementation.

+## 3 components

+1. **3 Artifacts** of ML Software -> Data, ML Model and Code.
+2. **3 Phases** -> Data Engineering, ML Model Engineering and Code Engineering.

+## Engineering Pipeline

+Pipeline is a high-level workflow that organizes a series of tasks (steps) to create a final product.
+One step is done if the previous step is done.

+1. **Data Engineering Pipeline**
+- Data Injection:  Collection of data from various Sources
+- Exploration and Validation: Understanding data content and structure
+- Data Wrangling: Formatting and Cleaning data
+- Data Labelling: Assigning Labels
+- Data Splitting: Splitting

+2. **ML Model Engineering**
+- Model Training: Training
+- Model Evaluation: Validting
+- Model Testing: Testing
+- Model Packaging: Exporting model into consumable format for business application

+3. **Deployment Engineering**
+- Model Serving: Addressing Model in production environment
+- Model Performance Monitoring: Observing performance
+- Model Performance Logging: Recording every inference request

+We will be using ZenML to Develop, Execute and Manage